By Robert Rosner, Lynn Eden, January 2, 2019

 Read more: Rebuilding an aging nuclear weapons complex: What should the United States do, and not do?
 An overview

-Rosner is the William E. Wrather Distinguished Service Professor in the Departments of Astronomy & Astrophysics and Physics, and the Harris School of Public Policy Studies at the Univ...
+Rosner is the William E. Wrather Distinguished Service Professor in the Departments of Astronomy & Astrophysics and Physics, and the Harris School of Public Policy at the University o...

 Eden is a member of the Bulletin's Science and Security Board and a senior research scholar and associate director for research at Stanford University’s Center for Inte...